 This colour variability is due the plant’s reaction to concentrations of aluminium ions in the soil.
-Hydrangeas can be made bluer by adding aluminium sulfate (sold as Hydrangea Blueing) to the soil or potting mix to lower pH and increase the amount of available aluminium.
-Flowers will be pinker where dolomite lime has been added (sold as Hydrangea Pinking).
+Hydrangeas can be made bluer by adding an aluminium sulfate, such as Yates Hydrangea Blueing Liquid Aluminium Sulfate, to the soil or potting mix to lower pH and increase the amount of available aluminium.
+Flowers will be pinker where a dolomite lime has been added, such as Yates Hydrangea Pinking Liquid Lime & Dolomite.
 White hydrangeas don’t change colour in relation to soil pH or aluminium levels.

-You can test your soil with a pH kit available in-store, or simply wait to see the flowers that your plants produce.
-If the colour is not what you hoped for, increase the pH for pink flowers by adding lime, or decrease for blue with Hydrangea Blue (aluminium sulphate).
+You can test your soil with a pH testing kit available in-store, or simply wait to see the flowers that your plants produce.
+If the colour is not what you had hoped for, increase the pH for pink flowers by adding lime, or decrease for blue with aluminium sulphate.
 Just remember that changes to the pH need to be made slowly, and should begin before July for your December blooms.

 There are two main flower types: ‘mop tops’, which have flower heads that are a mass of small petals (technically sterile bracts); and ‘lace caps’, which have a centre of sterile flowers surrounded by ‘petals’ (again sterile bracts).

-Hydrangeas are hardy, easy to grow shrubs that happily tolerate shade and moist conditions.
+Hydrangeas are hardy, easy-to-grow shrubs that happily tolerate shade and moist conditions.
 In fact, they tend to suffer sunburn in full sun and dry out in the wind.
-The extreme ultra-violet levels that cause us to have high rates of skin cancers are damaging to hydrangeas too.
+The extreme ultra-violet levels that cause us to have high rates of skin cancers are damaging to hydrangeas, too.
 UV exposure can burn flowers and leaves.
-To provide protection, give them an easterly to southerly aspect with shade for most of the day.
-Alternatively plant them in an area that’s shaded by trees for most of the day (but don’t plant them under trees where they’ll be dry due to root competition).
+To provide protection, give them an easterly to southerly aspect with shade for most of the day - morning sun is fine, but they need shelter from harsh afternoon rays.
+Alternatively, plant them in an area that’s shaded by trees for most of the day (but don’t plant them directly under trees where they’ll be dry due to root competition).

-Hydrangeas can be grown in the ground or in large containers with good quality potting mix.
+Hydrangeas can be grown in the ground or in large containers with good quality potting mix - we recommend Supersoil Professional.
 Make sure the soil has good aeration and is free draining with high organic content.
 Where soils are hard to wet, apply a wetting agent to improve water penetration into the root zone.

-These plants have low fertiliser needs but benefit from an application of slow-release fertiliser with micronutrients in spring.
-Use a low phosphorus fertiliser for blue hydrangeas.
+These plants have low fertiliser needs but will always benefit from an application of slow-release fertiliser with micronutrients in spring.
+Use a low-phosphorus fertiliser for blue hydrangeas.

-When in full bloom give hydrangeas deep, regular watering.
+When in full bloom give hydrangeas deep, regular watering - they love to be kept nice and moist.
 Plants wilt when the weather is very hot or if the soil or potting mix has dried out.

 Hydrangeas and powdery mildew